 Exit Registry Editor, and then restart the computer.

 The network administrator can set this value before the computer is on the network or before this value is given to the end-user.
 In this situation, no content is put in the default location.
 Additionally, you can set the location of the CSC folder by using a script.

 The information and the solution in this document represent the current view of Microsoft Corporation on these issues as of the date of publication.
 This solution is available through Microsoft or through a third-party provider.
-Microsoft does not specifically recommend any third-party provider or third-party solution that this article might describe.
-There might also be other third-party providers or third-party solutions that this article does not describe.
-Because Microsoft must respond to changing market conditions, this information should not be interpreted to be a commitment by Microsoft.
+Microsoft doesn't specifically recommend any third-party provider or third-party solution that this article might describe.
+There might also be other third-party providers or third-party solutions that this article doesn't describe.
+Because Microsoft must respond to changing market conditions, this information shouldn't be interpreted to be a commitment by Microsoft.
 Microsoft cannot guarantee or endorse the accuracy of any information or of any solution that is presented by Microsoft or by any mentioned third-party provider.

 Microsoft makes no warranties and excludes all representations, warranties, and conditions whether express, implied, or statutory.
 These include but are not limited to representations, warranties, or conditions of title, non-infringement, satisfactory condition, merchantability, and fitness for a particular purpose, with regard to any service, solution, product, or any other materials or information.
 In no event will Microsoft be liable for any third-party solution that this article mentions.